GovAlta/adsp-monorepo/docs/tutorials/pdf/building-a-template.md

 In this example we've used text, but it's easy enough to place a background image instead, if desired.
 The body, with the above watermark, will look something like the following:

 ![](/adsp-monorepo/assets/pdf/watermarks.png)

+## Wrapping Up

+There are still things to learn about [Puppeteer](https://pptr.dev/) and [Handlebars](https://handlebarsjs.com/guide/), but the information presented here will give you a good starting point for developing your own templates.
+Starting with the _default template_ that initially populates your design, you should be able to craft one, or more, to suit your application needs.

 ## Learn More